samsonjs/compiler/README.md

 Hopefully I can reduce the number of lines by factoring more, but it's pretty slim at ~3000 LOC.
 About 2100 of those are actual code.
-I did not write this compiler with the intention of anyone else reading it but there are a reasonable about of comments.
+I did not write this compiler with the intention of anyone else reading it but there are a reasonable amount of comments.

 <table>
   <tr>